 Foot travel only on the island (no motorized vehicles or bicycles) and use of boot brush station is mandatory to prevent the spread of invasive species.
 Dogs are welcome but must be leashed and pet waste picked up and removed.

 NOT PERMITTED on Plum Island: fishing from the dock or beach; swimming from the dock or other structures; collection of plants, berries, seeds, mushrooms, rocks, fossils, antlers, or other artifacts; fireworks; camping; campfires; geocaches

-Pilot and Hog Islands (Green Bay NWR) and Spider and Gravel Islands (Gravel Island NWR) are closed to public access for use by nesting birds.
+Pilot, Hog, St. Martin, and Rocky Islands (Green Bay NWR) and Spider and Gravel Islands (Gravel Island NWR) are closed to public access for use by nesting birds.
 Please maintain ¼ mile distance from these islands to minimize disturbance to the birds and their nests/young.

 The refuge is managed by staff at the Horicon National Wildlife Refuge Complex in Mayville, WI.
 Contact 920-387-2658 or firstname.lastname@example.org.

 Plum Island Kayak Brochure

 New Refuge Islands (St. Martin and Rocky Islands)